-Per the IRS Instructions for Form 1116 Foreign Tax Credit (Individual, Estate, or Trust), page 5:
+Per IRS Instructions for Form 1116 Foreign Tax Credit (Individual, Estate, or Trust), starting on page 5:

 Reporting Foreign Tax Information From Partnerships and S Corporations

 If you received a 2020 Schedule K-1 from a partnership or S corporation that includes foreign tax information, use the rules below to report that information on Form 1116.